Winter Tomato Soup

 Roasting the tomatoes for Winter Tomato Soup ♥ KitchenParade.com.

-The trick to homemade tomatoes soup in the winter is to start with canned tomatoes, then to roast them with a pinch of sugar to draw out even more flavor.
+In winter, the trick to homemade tomato soup is to start with canned tomatoes, then to roast them with a pinch of sugar to draw out bold tomato flavor.
 Then the soup needs to simmer for three hours, on the stove, in the oven, even in a slow cooker.

 Yes, it's that easy!